Kuvondik Ruziev

-Quvondiq Uktam oʻgʻli Roʻziyev (born 6 October 1994), better known as Kuvondik Ruziev, is an Uzbekistani professional footballer who plays for Neftchi and the Uzbekistan national team.
+Quvondiq Uktam oʻgʻli Roʻziyev (born 6 October 1994), better known as Kuvondik Ruziev, is an Uzbekistani professional footballer who plays for Navbahor Namangan and the Uzbekistan national team.

 Club career

 After leaving Sri Pahang, he returned to Uzbekistan and signed for Nefchi on 17 July 2024.

 International career

 Ruziev made his debut for the Uzbekistan national football team in a friendly 2-0 loss to Turkey on 2 June 2019.